St Martin's Church, Stamford

-St Martin's Church, Stamford, is a parish church in the Church of England located in Stamford, Lincolnshire, England.
+St Martin's Church, Stamford, is a Grade I listed parish church in the Church of England located in Stamford, Lincolnshire, England.
 The area of the town south of the River Welland was in Northamptonshire until 1889 and is called Stamford Baron or St Martin's.

 History

-St Martin's Church was founded by the 12th century.
-It was entirely rebuilt in the Perpendicular style in the 15th century.
+A church was first erected here between 1133 and 1147 by Martin de Vecti (also known as Martin de Bec), Abbot of Peterborough from 1133 to 1155.
+He dedicated the church to the saint whose name he held.
+It is thought that the church may have been damaged in Wars of the Roses by Lancastrian forces in 1461.
+By 1473 it was reported as being in a ruinous state.
+Rebuilding was started in 1482, and completed in 1485 in the Perpendicular style.

+The majority of the mediaeval coloured glass was bought by the Earl of Exeter from the Church of the Holy Trinity at Tattershall in 1754.
-The North Chapel houses the tombs of the Cecil family, including monuments to Sir Richard Cecil, William Cecil, first Lord Burghley, and John Cecil, 5th Earl of Exeter.

-The church was restored over the course of the nineteenth century, with a new nave roof, lowered floor, extended Burghley Chapel, as well as new oak pews, bells and organ.
+The church was re-ordered in 1843 by Edward Browning when new pews and a new pulpit were installed.
+The Cecil Chapel was extended to the north in 1865 and houses the tombs of the Cecil family, including monuments to Sir Richard Cecil, William Cecil, first Lord Burghley, and John Cecil, 5th Earl of Exeter.
+During the nineteenth century the church also received a new nave roof, a lowered floor, new bells and in 1890 a new organ.
+New choir stalls and an altar were erected in 1894 as a result of a general subscription in the parish.

 Later additions in 1920-30s include a new screen and pulpit with carvings by Mahomet Thomas Phillips while working at Bowman & Sons.

-The majority of the mediaeval coloured glass was bought by the Earl of Exeter from the Church of the Holy Trinity at Tattershall in 1754.

 Properly it is the Church of St Martin Without, Stamford Baron.

 Burials include Dutch portrait painter William Wissing (1687), in the churchyard, and Daniel Lambert (1809), in the detached part of the churchyard.